Based on Faith

 No division, no disagreement, no black, no white-

+Only peace, only love, only calm, only quite.
 All is calm, all is bright; all is still on this holy Christmas night

 Peace

 The night Jesus was born in a cattle stall Mary found peace when she held her baby in her arms.
 She had journeyed far literally, physically, and emotionally.
 One day she was a young girl planning a wedding.
 The next she found she was chosen to give birth to the Savior of the world.
 The night Jesus was born shepherds heard angels declare peace on earth.
 They journeyed to meet the Savior and found peace so great, they didn’t leave the way they came.
 After that night of peace on earth, confusion soon came.
 Herod ordered all male babies killed who were two and under.
 Can you imagine all those mothers holding their babies tightly?
 In Luke 12:51 Jesus tells us He did not come to bring peace, but division.
 Is that confusing?
 No, not if you consider what division He speaks of.
 Those who believe, and don’t believe in the Christ, in his Gospel, were divided when He was born, and are still divided even now.
 Those of us who believe must realize that Jesus did not come to bring peace on earth.
 He is peace.
 He is our peace in a most confusing world.
 He is our peace within each of us even when confusion surrounds us in our daily lives.
 Once we come to Him and tightly grasp His peace, we will not leave the same way we came.
-Yes, the journey is sometime long.
+Yes, the journey is sometimes long.
 Yes, we face much division on this earth, but Jesus is our peace within.

 These things I have spoken unto you, that in me ye might have peace.
 In the world ye shall have tribulation: but be of good cheer; I have overcome the world. -John 16:33